tarciosaraiva/node-pipeline/README.md

 Upload one file per build status.
 It's completely optional.

 ### Queue
-By default we use AWS.

-TODO
+By default we use AWS: enter your key, secret, region and queue name and the system will poll automatically for new messages.